Talk with us:

 James R. Daley is executive vice president in charge of City National Bank’s Treasury Services Division.
 He helps lead a team responsible for the bank’s deposit-formation strategy and deposit-gathering initiatives bank-wide, and is a member of the bank’s Executive, Pricing and Capital Committees.

-Mr. Daley oversees Treasury Management; Treasury Services Deposits, which serves title and escrow companies, 1031 Exchange accommodators, property management firms and other similar clients; and Datafaction, an affiliate of City National Corporation and a leading developer of specialized accounting and productivity software.
+Mr. Daley oversees Treasury Management; Treasury Services Deposits, which serves title and escrow companies, 1031 Exchange accommodators, property management firms and other similar clients; and Datafaction, an affiliate of City National Bank and a leading developer of specialized accounting and productivity software.

 Mr. Daley previously served as executive vice president and chief product officer at BNY Mellon 1st Business Bank, where he was responsible for commercial real estate lending, international trade-related banking, treasury management sales and specialty deposits.
 He chaired that bank’s asset liability and deposit pricing committees.